apache/buildstream/doc/source/using_config.rst

 * ``access-token``

   The path to a token for optional HTTP bearer authentication.

+* ``access-token-reload-interval``

+  The reload interval in minutes for the specified access token.
+  If not specified, automatic reloading is disabled.

 Remote cache services may allow *downloading* artifacts and sources without authentication, in which case only ``server-cert`` is required for secure access